karamsohal/WEB315_Trekking_Locations_Asg_01/README.md

 14. A link added to my webapp's top navigation bar that leads to the Index file of my new CRUD pages.
 Committing

+15. Added a new cs file with a file name(SeedData.cs) and class name of SeedData_WEB315_Trekking_Locations_Asg_01.

+16. Initialized SeedData so that it will add a minimum of 5 entries to my database if the database is empty when anyone runs the webapp.
+Committing

+17.